unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 k-means clustering is a method of [vector quantization](https://en.wikipedia.org/wiki/Vector_quantization), originally from signal processing, that is popular for [cluster analysis](https://en.wikipedia.org/wiki/Cluster_analysis) in [data mining](https://en.wikipedia.org/wiki/Data_mining).

-In Otsu thresholding, we found the threshold which minimised the intra-segment pixel variance.
-So, rather then looking for a threshold from an gray level image, we can look for clusters in colour space, and by doing so we end up with the [K-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) technique.
+In Otsu thresholding, we found the threshold which minimized the intra-segment pixel variance.
+So, rather than looking for a threshold from a gray level image, we can look for clusters in color space, and by doing so we end up with the [K-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) technique.

 ```python